michaelszymczak/CheckCheckIn/README.md

 Description
 -----------
 Simple, language-agnostic, customizable app that helps developers validate modified files (using static code analysis tools etc.).
-Can be easily integrated with git as a pre-commit hook.
+Can be easily integrated with a git as a pre-commit hook.

 Requirements
 ------------